You pay nothing until we win

 A demand package outlines the important facts related to your accident and documentation of your damages (injuries and property loss).

 Your attorney will also calculate a total demand amount and give the insurance company a time limit to pay.
-A car accident lawyer will also offer a consequence if the insurer does not oblige.
+A Meridian car accident lawyer will also offer a consequence if the insurer does not oblige.

 The expenses that are relevant to your claim are known as compensatory damages.
 Compensatory damages may be either economic or non-economic.